rafalohaki/fast_io/readme.md

 C++ stream is terrible for a lot of reasons.
 However, no format string for iostream is correct because format string is a horrible idea for security and performance.

-This fast_io libraries do not use format string for IO.
+This fast_io library does not use any format string for IO.
 Instead, we deploy static manipulators (which are different from iostream's manipulators), ensuring 100% of immunization from format string vulnerabilities.
 There are no format strings at all.

 ## QQ group
 1076846339